system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 2. Place the CPU cooler over the CPU, aligning the two screws on the CPU cooler with the studs on the mounting brackets, and tighten the screws.
     - To distribute the thermal paste evenly across the CPU, tighten each screw a little bit at a time.
-3. Reinstall the cooler-mounted CPU fan, CPU shroud, GPUs, GPU bracket, and top case.
+3. Reinstall the cooler-mounted CPU fan, CPU duct, GPUs, GPU bracket, and top case.

 ## Replacing the power supply: